Reds vs. Royals Player Props Betting Odds

 MLB Props Today: Kansas City Royals

-- The Royals will send Zack Greinke (1-6) to the mound for his 14th start this season.
+- Jordan Lyles (0-10) will take to the mound for the Royals and make his 14th start of the season.

-- He has started 13 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in one of them.
+- He has earned a quality start one time in 13 starts this season.

-- Greinke has started 13 games this season, and he's lasted five or more innings 11 times.
-He averages 5.1 innings per appearance.
+- Lyles will look to finish five or more innings for the fifth start in a row.

 |Opponent